jhaddix/tbhm/Fast Testing Checklist.md

 - [ ] Check cookie scope
 ### - [ ] Access controls
 - [ ] Understand the access control requirements
-- [ ] Test effectiveness of controls, using multiple accounts if possible
+- [ ] Test the effectiveness of controls, using multiple accounts if possible
 - [ ] Test for insecure access control methods (request parameters, Referer header, etc)

 ## Test handling of input